 These guides are available for a small fee and have a detailed insight into over 200 objects in 61 galleries.
 There's an audio commentary along with images and an interactive map.
 It is available in 10 languages.Continue to 10 of 10 below.

 British Museum Highlights

 The collections at the British Museum are vast and you could walk around for days and still not see it all.
-If you want to make sure you see the key exhibits, have a look at these British Museum highlights that can be seen in a couple of hours.
+If you want to make sure you see the key exhibits, have a look at these British Museum highlights that can pencils, in a couple of hours.

 - Rosetta Stone